CodersSquad/dc-labs/challenges/first-partial/remote-sa.md

-Remote Shades Analyzer
+Remote Shapes Analyzer
 ======================
-The `Remote Shades Analyzer` will work as a web server that will calculate the perimeter and area of a given irregular shape.
+The `Remote Shapes Analyzer` will work as a web server that will calculate the perimeter and area of a given irregular shape.
 Given a number of vertices in the command line, verify that they all together are forming an irregular shape without collisions (you can see the